COMING SOON

 BOOK CHAPTER

-Claudia Cavallin Calanche, Parallel Worlds Connecting Multiple Identities: Transgender Existence in Camila Sosa Villada's Bad Girls. «The Liverpool Handbook of Trans Literature» (co-edited with Douglas Vakoch).
-Liverpool Press 2026.
+Claudia Cavallin Calanche, Parallel Worlds Connecting Multiple Identities: Transgender Existence in Camila Sosa Villada's Bad Girls. «The Handbook of Trans Science Fictions» (co-edited with Sabine R. Sharp).
+Liverpool University Press 2026.